 After our first impression with the standard Open Technologies SIAB, we finally got the chance to test the SIAB-FX.
 It is an updated version, based on the same architecture.
 The IDEA software in its FX configuration is also a lot more powerful, and the generated meshes are of great quality.

-In the end, we strongly recommend this 3D scanner to all type of users, from wealthy enthusiasts to professionals.
+In the end, we strongly recommend this 3D scanner to all types of users, from wealthy enthusiasts to professionals.
 The performance is on par with the best products of this category.
 Also, the price stays affordable for SMEs.

 With a manufacturer price of €4,490 (not including the ATT or a hard case), the Open Technologies SIAB-FX is not cheap.
 However, it is definitely a very capable product, powered by good software.